 What Is Kiln Furniture Made Of?

-At IPS Ceramics, we supply cordierite kiln furniture to the global ceramics industry, and have done so for over 60 years.
-The term kiln furniture is a broad one which encompasses a wide range of products, these include:
+At IPS Ceramics, we supply cordierite kiln furniture to the global ceramics industry and have done so for a collective 250+ years.
+The term kiln furniture is a broad one which encompasses a wide range of products, including:

 - Kiln shelves